 Wanting to be a comic artist from a young age, Leo went to art school and ended up in Bristol studying Fine Art in Context.
 At this point he left his dreams of sequential art behind and began concentrating on painting.

 Such are the follies of youth.

-During most of his studies Leo focused his obsessions on Spanish and Russian propaganda art and began working text and bold images into his work.
-Through a symbiosis of words and pictures this art was far ahead of its time in how it communicated complex ideas quickly whilst using the tech of the age to disseminate these ideas far and wide.
+During most of his studies Leo focused his obsessions on Spanish and Russian propaganda art and he began working text and bold images into his practice.
+Through a symbiosis of words and pictures this art was far ahead of its time in how it communicated complex ideas quickly by using the tech of the age to disseminate these ideas far and wide.

 The tech of the age was printing and it would be a while before Leo realised how much printing would come to dominate his life.

 After Bristol, Leo moved to Ireland where he joined the ranks of the army of art school drop outs who wanted to become graphic designers.
 His career in graphic design was short lived but his residence in Ireland continues to this day.